xdg_wm_base

 height of anchor rectangle

-Set the anchor rectangle within the parent surface
+set the anchor rectangle within the parent surface

 Specify the anchor rectangle within the parent surface that the child surface will be placed relative to.
 The rectangle is relative to the window geometry as defined by xdg_surface.set_window_geometry of the parent surface.